Welcome to the Healthy Bones, Build Them for Life® Patient Registry

 - Be able to compare your individual experience to the experiences of others;

-- Show patients, physicians, researchers, regulators, payers, and others the seriousness of the disease;
+- Showcase to patients, physicians, researchers, regulators, payers and others the seriousness of the disease;

 - Demonstrate where patients need more information and pinpoint what additional resources would be helpful; and